wso2-attic/choreo-cli/docs/reference.md

 ### chor version

 `version` command can be used to retrieve version information related to the Choreo client.
-In addition to the cli version name, Git commit hash, built date and target platform details are also printed.
+In addition to the CLI version name, Git commit hash, built date and target platform details are also printed.

 #### Synopsis